 Admittedly, it can be tricky to locate rental accommodation in Chiang Mai that allows any kind of furry companion.
 Far more often than not, neither the building management nor the individual owner will agree to your sheltering a pet.
-Still, animal-loving prospective tenants shouldn’t lose heart altogether as there are several pet-friendly condos in Chiang Mai!
+So for this reason Perfect Homes operates a strict no pets policy in any of its condos.

 How much is the charge for renting a condo in Chiang Mai through Perfect Homes?

 Nothing whatsoever!
-Since all costs are borne by the condo owner before our advertising their property, our service is entirely free for would-be tenants!
+Since all costs are borne by the condo owner, our service is entirely free for would-be tenants!